MCUdude/TinyCore/README.md

 ## EEPROM option
 If you want the EEPROM to be erased every time you burn the bootloader or upload using a programmer, you can turn off this option.
-You'll have to connect an ISP programmer and hit "Burn bootloader" to enable or disable EEPROM retain.
+You'll have to connect an ISP programmer and hit "Burn bootloader" to enable or disable "EEPROM retain".
 Note that when uploading using a bootloader, the EEPROM will always be retained.

-Note that if you're using an ISP programmer, data specified in the user program using the `EEMEM` attribute will be uploaded to EEPROM when you upload your program in Arduino IDE.
+If you're using an ISP programmer, data specified in the user program using the `EEMEM` attribute will be uploaded to EEPROM when you upload your program in the Arduino IDE.

 ```cpp
 #include <avr/eeprom.h>